The Internship Employment Permit replaces the old Internship class of Work Permit Employment Permit.

 Dependants/partners/spouses of Internship Employment Permit holders cannot apply for a Dependant/Partner/Spouse Employment Permit; they must apply for a separate Employment Permit in their own right.

 The normal criteria for employers apply, which seek to ensure that the employer is a genuine and legal employer, so as to give a level of reassurance that the employment rights of employees will be adhered to.
-The Department of Business, Enterprise and Innovation examines a number of criteria when assessing employers including:
+The Department of Enterprise, Trade and Employment examines a number of criteria when assessing employers including: